-Braddy Henney begins her July 16 letter with business matters and then goes on that, “we still have trouble with our animals.”
+Braddy Henney begins her July 16 letter (available on the Internet Archive) with business matters and then goes on that, “we still have trouble with our animals.”
 The vegetable garden of beets, chard, broccoli, and Chinese cabbage was “flourishing” until “a deer came in one night and shaved them to the ground.”
 Still a problem, the meadow mice, chipmunks, and woodchucks took “choice bites out of the flower garden and seem to have a special appetite for our rarest plants.”
 And finally, the raccoon family continues to show up.
 Braddy Henney writes, however, that “we have learned that papa doesn’t like mamma–snarls at her if she comes near him when he is eating and drives her away if she insists upon hanging around.”

-Alas, on October 25, Braddy Henney writes again before returning to Garden City for the season.
+Alas, on October 25 (available on the Internet Archive), Braddy Henney writes again before returning to Garden City for the season.
 She tells Keller about the weather (heavy rain, enough to damage dirt roads), and provides more updates about business relating to The Miracle Worker.
 Finally, she provides an update about the raccoon family and how they are getting on: “The coons have been coming back at night — five of them now, mother, father, and three young ones, all fat and glossy, ready for the winter hibernation.
 I am sorry to report that their family life is not entirely harmonious.
 The young ones gruny like little pigs as they gobble up the bread we throw out.
 Now and then one decides that another is getting more than his share; a fight ensues during which they scream like cats, but the fights are not very serious, no one gets hurt, but they are very noisy.
 They don’t mind when we turn on the outside light, they don’t even stop fighting, and when they food is gone they put their little black feet on the stone step, look up and beg for more.
 They are absolutely irresistible and every time we go down the hill we buy extra loaves of bread for them.
 If the rain doesn’t stop I’ll have to bake biscuits for them tomorrow!”

 Braddy Henney’s letters served to connect Keller to the world through the descriptions of current events, weather, and family matters alongside the necessary business reports.
 While Keller was at home in Connecticut, or traveling abroad, she was able to share in Braddy Henney’s summer adventures through vivid descriptions — and these descriptions could benefit almost anyone.